harmsk/atomic-management/README.md

 Usage of this package should be straightforward after install, as long as the `atomconfig` file is setup correctly.
 If you encounter issues, feel free to submit an issue on Github.

 ## Project files
-Project files should be specified according to the official Atom Per-Project Configuration file guidelines.
+Project files should be specified similar to a `.atom/config.cson` file.
 For example:

 ```
 sample.atomconfig.cson